Virgo Filaments VI: H$\alpha$ clumps in the filaments around the Virgo galaxy cluster: Resolved Star Formation in Filament Galaxies

 The distribution of clump displacements from a galaxy's centre is strongly dependent on its inclination as clumps along our line of sight can get merged, and for disky galaxies this is much more pronounced for edge-on than face-on configurations.
 For this reason, we compare only galaxies with similar inclinations.
 In Figure~\ref{fig:fnfdarat3}, we compare the distributions of observed clump displacement (normalised by semi-major axis) in filament (F; purple) and non-filament (NF; green) galaxies.
 We divide galaxies into four bins of inclination (0-40$^\circ$, 40-55$^\circ$, 55-70$^\circ$, and 70-90$^\circ$) and perform the FWHM-matching process (25 times) independently in each bin to suppress observational biases.
 After the matching process, the samples compared in Figure \ref{fig:fnfdarat3} have sizes of 37 (F) and 18 (NF) for 0-40$^\circ$, 13 (F) and 29 (NF) for 40-55$^\circ$, 46 (F) and 43 (NF) for 55-70$^\circ$, and 38 (F) and 23 (NF) for 70-90$^\circ$.
 (Not all galaxies in our \Ha sample have inclination measurements.)

 The distributions peak around $r/a\sim 0.2-0.4$, with the lowest values in nearly edge-on galaxies (where the 3D distance from the centre is most underestimated because of projection issues).
 We see long tails toward larger values, including peripheral clumps outside the nominal stellar radius.
 In all galaxies except for nearly edge-on ones, we see a small but statistically significant trend for filament galaxies to have more outwardly/peripherally placed clumps than non-filament galaxies ($p=1.7 \times 10^{-3} - 2.3 \times 10^{-5}$).
 Bootstrap experiments with the galaxy samples (where we randomly select samples with the same length as the original but with replacement) also yield the same result, suggesting that the trend is quite stable.
+To understand the underlying processes causing this trend, we need to build simulations with spatially resolved star formation and multiphase ISM \citep[e.g.,][]{Moreno2021,Verwilghen2024} on the large scales of the cosmic web.

 In Section \ref{subsec:clumpsmall}, we chose a certain number of clumps from each galaxy via a random selection in order to avoid biasing results toward the galaxies with the most clumps.
 This restricted the galaxies to those with at least the number of clumps chosen (10, 25, 50, and 100).
 For the displacement result, we do not adopt the same practice for two reasons: 1) When doing both the inclination bins and the clump number procedure, there are too few galaxies for comparison.
 2) In the case of displacement, we are trying to understand how the clumps trace the \Ha distribution in the galaxy, not measure properties of individual clumps.
 Thus, it makes sense to include all clumps of each galaxy in the computation.
 Choosing, for example, just 10 clumps from a galaxy with 500 clumps cannot properly sample the \Ha distribution.
 On the other hand, it is much easier to sample the size distribution with fewer clumps.